consensys-vertical-apps/mmi-defi-adapters/README.md

 ## Contract Factories

 Add a JSON file with the ABI of any new contract to the folder `src/contracts/abis/<protocol-name>`.
 Run `npm run build-types` to generate factories and ABIs for those contracts automatically.

+## Test Snapshots

+In order to maintain integrity, it is possible to create test snapshots.

+Tests can be added to `src/adapters/<protocol-name>/tests/testCases.ts` by adding them to the exported `testCases` array.
+The test object is fully typed.

+A test needs to include:
+- `chainId`: Chain for which the test will run
+- `method`: One of the available public methods of the library
+- `input`: If the test `method` requires input, such as an user address, it needs to be specified here.
+- `blockNumber`: For some tests, it is possible to specify which block number should be used.
+If it's not provided, the snapshot will be created with the latest block number, which will be stored along with the snapshot.
+- `key`: When there are multiple tests for the same `chainId` and `method`, but with different inputs (e.g. testing multiple user addresses), a key is necessary for the system to identify them.

+Once the tests are defined, running `npm run build-snapshots -- -p <protocol-name>` will generate snapshots for them.

+Running `npm run test` validates snapshots match results.

 ### Versioning and Publishing (internal use only)